Off Topic(?)

 – Internet allows work to intrude into home

-– Internet causes people to remain “home alone and anonymous”
+– Internet causes people to remain “home alone and anonymous” - The ifo-study says:

 “Web-Nutzung hat keinen negativen Einfluss auf sogenannte Face-to-Face-, also persönliche Sozialkontakte (außer mit Verwandten: Web-Nutzer haben weniger Verwandtschafts-, aber mehr Bekanntschaftskontakte)”